Miretpl/synthetic-brain-mri-project/README.md

 Below there are descriptions regarding every part of the work:
 1. Data preparation for generative models - focuses on preparing data for generative model training,
-2. Generative model - focuses on proposed and ControlNet model training and evaluation
+2. Generative model - focuses on proposed and ControlNet model training, data generation for evaluation and segmentation model
+3. Model evaluation - focuses on calculation of evaluation scores for generative models

 All sections are separate from each other which means that when there is command execution it should be done from root repository directory.